parsa-nedaei/Info/README.md

 ## 🔧 About Me

-I'm Parsa, an Electrical Engineering enthusiast with a passion for low-level programming and hardware.
-I enjoy diving deep into how things work at the fundamental level.
+I'm Parsa, an amatuer "Electrical Engineer" like to build stuffs, whether be a hardware or software.
+Seeking for solving problems, from software level to fundamental level.

 ## 💡 Interests